GregRos/preszr/README.md

 ## Unsupported Types

-`szr` will intelligently encode almost all **platform-independent** objects, with the exception of a few that are outside its scope.
+`szr` will intelligently encode almost all **platform-independent** objects, except for a few that are outside its scope.

 1. `function`.
 2. `Iterator`, `Generator`, `GeneratorFunction`, and so on.